rzajac/esp-ecl/examples/json/README.md

-## JSON example.
+## Work with JSON.

 Demonstrates how to:
-- Parse JSON string.
+- parse JSON string,
-- Create JSON object and serialize it.
+- create JSON object and serialize it.

 ## Flashing